The side of the Radcliffe Camera through a black gate

 Graduate destinations

 DSP alumni have progressed to senior positions in their respective diplomatic services, within ministries and in international organisations.
-Many have also forged successful careers in politics, industry, finance, and the armed forces, and as political research and intelligence analysts.
+Many have also forged successful careers in politics, industry, finance, the armed forces, and as political research and intelligence analysts.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
-The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
+The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made if a pandemic, epidemic or local health emergency occurs.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.